Generalized discrete Markov spectra: Classical Discrete Markov Spectrum

 \subsection{Markov Numbers and Markov Tree}

 We consider the \emph{Markov equation}

-A positive integer solution of the Markov equation is called a \emph{Markov triple}, and positive integer appearing in a Markov triple is a \emph{Markov number.} We consider the following binary tree $\mathrm{M}\mathbb T$: \begin{itemize} \item[(1)] The root vertex is $(1,2,1)$. \item[(2)] For a vertex $(a,b,c)$, its two children are defined as
+A positive integer solution of the Markov equation is called a \emph{Markov triple}, and a positive integer that appears in a Markov triple is a \emph{Markov number.} We consider the following binary tree $\mathrm{M}\mathbb T$: \begin{itemize} \item[(1)] The root vertex is $(1,2,1)$. \item[(2)] For a vertex $(a,b,c)$, its two children are defined as

 \end{itemize} This tree is called the \emph{Markov tree}.
 The first few vertices in $\mathrm{M}\mathbb{T}$ are as follows: